Kubernetes Architecture Explained with Diagrams

 Kubernetes Control Plane Components

-The Kubernetes architecture is composed of several critical components spread across the control plane and worker nodes.
+The Kubernetes architecture is composed of several critical Kubernetes node components spread across the control plane and worker nodes.
 The control plane manages the overall state of the cluster, orchestrating containerized applications to ensure they run efficiently and reliably.
 Key components of the control plane include:

 • Api server: The core of the Kubernetes control plane, the kube-apiserver exposes the Kubernetes API, manages API requests, authenticates users, and authorizes actions.
 It acts as the communication hub, linking the control plane with worker nodes.
 The API server scales horizontally by deploying additional instances to handle increased workloads.